 23 sites are proposed to be classified as E1 Sites for the purpose of the Local Plan 2016-2036 which reflect existing well established estates and which will safeguards and cater for investment and change of location mostly for existing business of the smaller end of the SME market.
 Mostly uses are set by previous development and most of those estates are well stocked and mostly occupied in existing building stock.
-The commercial market will determine changes in occupation or relocation.
-However, it is recommended to keep determine change of Use in mind in order to keep those grown and often older estates in operation
+The commercial market will determine change of Use in mind in order to keep those grown and often older estates in operation.

 6 sites are suggested for allocation in the Local Plan 2016-36 in relation to significant space available and development intentions of the private sector, the Council and TVCA.
-Some of those over the size of 30ha and with agglomeration aspects of economic key driver sectors have been identified for the Darlington level as Strategic Sites which cater larger investment opportunities and
+Some of those over the size of 30ha and with agglomeration aspects of economic key driver sectors thave been identified for the Darlington level as Strategic Sites which cater larger investment opportunities and